 2. Develop an orientation program

 Whether it’s assigning a mentor or presenting an overview class, develop an orientation program that addresses all the basic needs of each new employee.
 This may include having the employee train on policies and procedures and tour your company building.
+Must of the cost of training staff can be reduced through group training, or e-learning.

 3. Prepare the work environment